vkku/youthOfficial/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+-->
+You got to find what you love and if not then don’t settle and keep looking for your passion.
+By: Steve Jobs